 Sales has dramatically changed within the last decade.
 As technology streamlines how businesses understand customer needs, so too must sales teams evolve their tactics on connecting clients with the products they love.
-Our In-Home Experts are one product of that evolution.
+Our Sales Representatives in Consumer Acquisition are one product of that evolution.

-Our In-Home Experts are road warriors, providing white glove experiences right at the customer’s home with the perk of driving their own company car to make travel easier.
-It is our newest sales role, meaning that those who join the team today are on the ground floor of a position that is growing with them.
-We spoke with two team leaders who shared some perspective on why they jumped in, what to expect from the day-to-day, and common traits of successful sellers.
+AT&T Sales Representatives are road warriors, providing white glove experiences right at the customer’s home with the perk of driving their own company car to make travel easier.
+The role is rapidly evolving, so those who join the team today are on the ground floor of a position that grows with them.
+We spoke with two sales experts who shared their perspectives on why they jumped in, what to expect from the day-to-day, and common traits of successful sellers.

 Moving outside of the four walls

-Before joining the In-Home Expert team, Debbie Hopkins and Johnette Williams were already successful saleswomen in their own right.
-Starting as retail sales consultants, they continued delivering above expectations and moving towards roles where they eventually oversaw their own groups of retail stores.
-It wasn’t long before Johnette started feeling a little nostalgic for being out in the field.
+Before joining the team, Debbie Hopkins and Johnette Williams were already successful saleswomen in their own right.
+Starting as retail sales consultants, they continued delivering above expectations and eventually oversaw their own groups of retail stores.
+It wasn’t long before Johnette started feeling a little nostalgic about being out in the field.

-“This was an opportunity to lead a brand-new channel within the company,” Debbie said.
+“This was an opportunity to lead a brand-new channel within the company,” Debbie, who has since taken her career to a Senior Product Manager role, said.
 “We have all this big data to help inform our strategy.
 No other company can do what we’re doing.”

 A day in the life

 “Every morning, we hold a team call,” Johnette said.
 “We get everyone pumped up and talk about results, initiatives and success stories.”
-The calls are one of the few times where In-Home Experts and their teams meet in one place.
+The calls are one of the few times where Sales Representatives and their teams meet in one place.
 Tasks of the day are largely determined by each seller.
-With the data available to them, they decide which home to visit (on average, five homes per day) and get there by driving a company-owned vehicle.
+With the data available to them, they decide which home to visit (on average, five homes per day) and arrive by driving a company-owned vehicle.
 The autonomy is a perfect fit for closers who aren’t afraid of tackling open opportunities.

 “This job has unmatched flexibility.
 You’re really working for yourself and controlling your environment,” Johnette said.

 “The unique thing is we already have an appointment with our customers before we visit,” Debbie added.
 “Technicians get dispatched to customers with appointments.
-Our experts go along with those technicians to provide an exceptional experience.”
+Our Sales Representatives go along with those technicians to provide an exceptional experience.”

 Of course, opportunity doesn’t fall into anyone’s lap.
-Like any other sales role, In-Home Experts must prepare for challenges and objections from potential customers.
-It’s up to them to expect, understand, and listen to find the best solution for the customer.
+Like any other sales role, Sales Representatives must prepare for challenges and objections from potential customers.
+It’s up to them to expect, understand and listen to find the best solution for the customer.

 “We are not customer service,” Johnette stressed.
 “We take care of our customers, but our job is to grow the business and grow the client base.
 You have to create value and a sense of urgency.”